 1. Thinking of localization and product development as two separate entities.

 One common misconception of software localization is that it is an isolated task that comes only in the last stages of the release of your final localized product.
 However, this is a big mistake.
-Instead, keep in mind that localization-related tasks are actually embedded along the entire product development and localization workflow.
+Instead, keep in mind that localization-related tasks are actually embedded in the entire product development and localization workflow.
 These tasks will come up at each stage of the software development process, from release to maintenance, and understanding how they integrate along each stage of the process will help you save a lot of extra work and time,

 To avoid this pitfall, maintain the mindset that localization and product development must work hand-in-hand in order to smooth out all the bumps along the road of taking your product global.
 This way, you can properly set the foundation for successful software localization — so your product can be more easily and effectively translated into all your target languages.